aangulog/Crypto-TII-Probabilistic-algorithms-changes/bjorklund/Bjorklund_changes.md

 # _T

+We report on some changes to [(https://github.com/Crypto-TII/multivariate_quadratic_estimator/blob/master/src/mpkc/algorithms/bjorklund.py)].
+The goals are to get a more accurate complexity, to improve readability, and to speed up the computation.

-The new method _T was created analyzing the pseudo-code (and the one which was implemented in the Björklund code) of [[BBSV22](https://eprint.iacr.org/2021/913.pdf)] and contrasted with the original paper [[BKW19](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.ICALP.2019.26)] they coincide in big $O$ notation.
+Below is a new method _T that computes the time complexity of the core computation of BKW's algorithm.
+It was created analyzing the pseudo-code (and the one which was implemented in the Björklund code) of [[BBSV22](https://eprint.iacr.org/2021/913.pdf)] and contrasted with the original paper [[BKW19](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.ICALP.2019.26)].
+They all coincide in big $O$ notation.
 Our new _T method is more precise as the hidden terms of the big $O$ notation are at most $O(1)$.
+Also, we specify in detail where each term of the complexity comes from.

 ```Python
     @staticmethod